robatwilliams/hills-api/docs/backlog.md

 ### Move from DynamoDB to Aurora

-- ⚠️ 💩 Use cross-stack references to populate ARNs in serverless.yml
 - ⚠️ 💩 Use secrets manager generated credentials for Aurora cluster
 - 💩 Replace type definitions in population script with type inference (as done on the query side)